Welcome to the Master degree programme in European Business Studies at OTH Regensburg.

 To find more information about FEB and the current FEB Team, go here.

 Regensburgis a unique city which, with its beautiful Old Town which was declared a UNESCO World Heritage Site in 2006, is ranked among the Top Ten sites in Germany and even across Europe.
 Aside from its status as a student town, Regensburg is also a first-rate business hub.
-Close by are numerous national and multinational companies who make the most of the excellent communications and supply infrastructure, ideal production conditions and the dense network of businesses, research facilities and higher education establishments.
+Numerous national and multinational companies are located close by, making the most of the excellent communications and supply infrastructure, ideal production conditions and the dense network of businesses, research facilities and higher education establishments.

 OTH Regensburg was recently placed in the Top Ten German Universities of Applied Sciences preferred by personnel bosses across Germany, with its Faculty of Business Studies occupying a very respectable 9th place.
 With its modern facilities and student-centric environment, the campus which OTH Regensburg shares with the University of Regensburg offers the best possible atmosphere for studious endeavour.